 #9: How to Fix Cakey Makeup

 Perhaps you were too heavy-handed and need to undo the thickness of your foundation and powder.
 No worries; we've all been there.
 Hannah Martin, senior pro artist at Bobbi Brown Cosmetics, says that if this happens, you should step back and pat your face with your fingertips so that the natural body warmth can melt the foundation into your skin.
-If it's still looking thick, she suggests misting your face with a little bit of water (or your favourite face mist) "to bring new life" to your complexion.
+If it's still looking thick, she suggests misting your face with a little bit of water (or your favorite face mist) "to bring new life" to your complexion.

 #8: How to Glue Down Eyebrows